gjmcn/atomic-agents-vis/docs/README.md

 ### Shapes

 When an agent's sprite path is falsy, the agent's shape is used &mdash; a square, rectangle or circle.
-By default, _basic shapes_ are used; the `squareAdvanced`, `zoneAdvanced` and `actorAdvanced` options can be used to enable _advanced shapes_ &mdash; i.e. to enable line and fill options.
+By default, <i>basic shapes</i> are used; the `squareAdvanced`, `zoneAdvanced` and `actorAdvanced` options can be used to enable <i>advanced shapes</i> &mdash; i.e. to enable line and fill options.

 The `xxxLineAlign` options specify line alignment: `0` = inner, `0.5` = middle, `1` = outer.